Best mountain bike tires 2024 – top-rated trail, XC, and gravity options for ultimate grip and speed

 This Super Trail model gets increased protection, which also means that the weight has increased by about 300g.
 This tire is a good option for aggressive enduro riders who don't mind carrying a little extra weight uphill.

-While the Magic Mary is carrying a little more heft now, it still has the same great ride feel and tread pattern for grip in a wide range of trail conditions.
-That means it's still a firm favorite of ours, albeit the ones which work with gravity rather than against it.
+While the Magic Mary carries a little more heft now, it still has the same great ride feel and tread pattern for grip in a wide range of trail conditions.
+That means it's still a firm favorite of ours, albeit the ones that work with gravity rather than against it.

 Find out why we rated it 4.5/5 stars by reading the Schwalbe Magic Mary Super Trail review.
 On a budget?
 We've found the best Schwalbe Magic Mary deals currently available on the internet.